cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 The more difficult part is getting that new kernel to be run.
 You must place the kernel into the boot loader and reboot your system.
 If the kernel fails to load because of the new code changes, you must reboot and select a previous kernel.
 If you code does not work as required, you will need to fix the bug and go through all those steps again to boot the new kernel.

-### Installing a custom kernel on a Linux system typically involves several steps
+### Here's a general outline of the process to install a custom kernel on a Linux system:
-Here's a general outline of the process:

 * Obtain the kernel source code: Download the source code of the custom kernel you wish to install.
-You can usually find it on the kernel developer's website or through a version control system like Git.
+You can usually find it on the kernel developer's website.
 * Prepare the system: Ensure that your system meets the necessary requirements for building and installing a custom kernel.
 This may involve installing development tools, headers, and other dependencies.
 * Configure the kernel: Customize the kernel configuration to suit your specific needs.
 This can be done through the kernel's configuration menu (e.g., make menuconfig, make xconfig) or by modifying a configuration file directly.
 * Build the kernel: Use the appropriate commands (e.g., make) to compile the kernel source code into a usable binary.
-This process may take some time depending on your system's specifications.
+This process may take some time depending on your system's resources.
-* Install the kernel modules: If your custom kernel includes any loadable kernel modules, you'll need to install them as well.
-This typically involves running commands like make modules_install or manually copying the module files to the appropriate locations.
 * Install the kernel image: Copy the compiled kernel image (usually named vmlinuz) to the appropriate location on your system, typically in the /boot directory.
-* Update the bootloader configuration: Modify the bootloader configuration file (e.g., GRUB or LILO) to include an entry for the new custom kernel.
-This step ensures that the system can boot into the custom kernel.
-* Update the bootloader: If necessary, update the bootloader to reflect the changes made in the configuration file.
-This step varies depending on the bootloader in use and may involve running a command like update-grub or grub2-mkconfig.
 * Reboot the system: After completing the previous steps, reboot your system to load the newly installed custom kernel.
 Ensure that you select the correct kernel entry during the boot process.

 It's important to note that installing a custom kernel carries some risks, and it's recommended to have a backup or recovery plan in case any issues arise.
 Additionally, the exact commands and steps may vary depending on your specific Linux distribution and the version of the custom kernel you're installing.
 You must rebuild the kernel and walk through the steps to get it to boot, every time you make a change.

+We do have a lab writeup if you would like to try this on your own.

+### Adding functionality to the kernel dynamically
 <figure width=100%>
   <IMG SRC="images/Interaction-of-Linux-kernel-modules-with-their-environment.png" ALIGN="left" width="30%">
 </figure>